- Sun protection is vital for babies and children due to their sensitive skin.

 Getting sunburned is very painful and uncomfortable, and it causes skin damage.
 If this is the damage we suffer, imagine the impact on a baby!
 A baby getting sunburned is quite different from an adult.
 The same exposure to the sun is much more serious for them.
 It can cause dehydration, fever, blisters, heatstroke, and even become a medical emergency.

 Your baby’s skin is very sensitive, thin, and contains very little melanin (skin pigment that protects from the sun).
 For this reason, it gets sunburned easily and, even if it doesn’t become a medical emergency, sunburns can cause permanent damage.
 As parents, it is very important to take proper measures to protect your little one from the sun.
-Here are a few tips to keep him safe:
+Here are a few tips to keep them safe.

 Basic tips for sun safety

 When you go out:

 - Avoid direct sunlight when your baby is less than 6 months old.

 - Dress them in light clothing that covers their arms and legs.
 Choose bright colors and tightly woven fabrics, so the sun rays can’t penetrate.

 - Use a hat that protects their face, neck, and ears.

 - Try to walk under the shadow as much as possible.